 Communication and Perception

-Given the probable social nature of Nilgiri martens, they are likely to communicate both vocally and chemically, by fragrance marking, similar to other martens.
+Given the probable social nature of Nilgiri martens, they are likely to communicate vocally and chemically by fragrance marking, similar to other martens.

 Food Habits

 Martens are omnivorous.
 Nilgiri martens are partly frugivorous and insectivorous.
-They are believed to be good hunters and frequently kill and eat small mammals and birds.
+They are considered good hunters and frequently kill and eat small mammals and birds.

-There have even been reports of Nilgiri martens hunting chevrotains, monitor lizards, crows, Indian giant squirrels, and cicadas.
+There have even been reports of Nilgiri martens hunting chevrotains and monitoring lizards, crows, Indian giant squirrels, and cicadas.
 They have also been known to consume nectar in the form of honey.

 Predation